chef/chef-web-docs/chef_master/source/chef_automate.rst

 Chef Automate gives you a data warehouse that accepts input from Chef, Habitat, and Chef Automate workflow and compliance.
 It provides views into operational, compliance, and workflow events.
 There is a query language available through the UI and customizable dashboards.
-For more information, see :doc:`Visibility Overview </visibility>`.
+For more information, see `Visibility Overview </visibility.html>`__.

 Workflow
 ======================================================